CES State and Area Benchmark Article (PDF)

 Sample-based estimates are adjusted each month by a statistical model designed to reduce a primary source of nonsampling error: the inability of the sample to capture employment growth generated by new business formations on a timely basis.
 There is an unavoidable lag between an establishment opening for business and its appearance in the sample frame.
 Because new firm births generate a portion of employment growth each month, nonsampling methods must be used to estimate this growth.

 The aggregation method of seasonally adjusted data is based upon the availability of underlying industry data.
-For all 50 states, the District of Columbia, and Puerto Rico, the following series are sums of underlying industry data: total private, goods-producing, service-providing, and private service-providing.
+For all 50 states, the District of Columbia, and Puerto Rico, the following series are sums of underlying industry data: total nonfarm, total private, goods-producing, service-providing, and private service-providing.
 The same method is applied for the U.S. Virgin Islands with the exception of goods-producing, which is independently seasonally adjusted because of data limitations.
 For all 50 states, the District of Columbia, Puerto Rico, and the U.S. Virgin Islands, data for manufacturing, trade, transportation, and utilities, financial activities, education and health services, leisure and hospitality, and government are aggregates wherever exhaustive industry components are available; otherwise these industries’ employment data are directly seasonally adjusted.
-In a very limited number of cases, the not seasonally adjusted data for mining, construction, manufacturing, trade, transportation, and utilities, financial activities, education and health services, leisure and hospitality, and government do not exhibit enough seasonality to be adjusted; in those cases the not seasonally adjusted data are used to sum to higher level industries.
-The seasonally adjusted total nonfarm data for all metropolitan statistical areas (MSAs) and metropolitan divisions are not an aggregation but are derived directly by applying the seasonal adjustment procedure to the not seasonally adjusted total nonfarm level.13
+In a very limited number of cases, the not seasonally adjusted data for mining; construction; manufacturing; trade, transportation, and utilities; financial activities; education and health services; leisure and hospitality; and government do not exhibit clear and stable enough seasonality to be adjusted.
+In those cases, the not seasonally adjusted data are used to sum to higher level industries.
+The seasonally adjusted total nonfarm data for all metropolitan statistical areas (MSAs) and metropolitan divisions are not calculated through aggregation but are derived directly by applying the seasonal adjustment procedure to the not seasonally adjusted total nonfarm level.12

-BLS implemented concurrent seasonal adjustment for CES state and area data in 2018.
-This method uses all available estimates, including those for the current month, in developing sample-based seasonal factors.14 Concurrent sample-based seasonal factors are created every month for the current month’s preliminary estimates as well as the previous month’s final estimates in order to incorporate the real-time estimates.
+BLS uses concurrent seasonal adjustment for CES state and area data.
+This method uses all available estimates, including those for the current month, in developing sample-based seasonal factors.13 Concurrent sample-based seasonal factors are created every month for the current month’s preliminary estimates as well as the previous month’s final estimates in order to incorporate the real-time estimates.

 Variable survey intervals